-Herro Scores 26, Short-Handed Heat Top Thunder 103-90 - NewsBreak
+Herro scores 26, short-handed Heat top Thunder 103-90 - NewsBreak

 TIP-INS

-Heat: Made just four field goals in the first half inside the 3-point line.
-The Heat went 9-for-19 from 3 and 4-for-21 inside the arc. ...
-Lowry’s short jumper just before the halftime buzzer tied the game at 43. ...
-KZ Okpala was issued a technical foul in the fourth quarter,
+Heat: Made four field goals in the first half inside the 3-point line.
+The Heat went 9 for 19 from 3 and 4 for 21 inside the arc. ...
+Lowry’s short jumper just before the halftime buzzer tied the game. ...
+KZ Okpala was issued a technical foul in the fourth quarter. ...
+It was Miami’s fourth straight win at Oklahoma City.

 Heat: Host the New Orleans Pelicans on Wednesday.